 With enough time, patience, and practice, you should see improvements in your LSAT score every week or two.
 You should give yourself at least three months to see the most overall improvement from your diagnostic score.

-If you’ve already gone through your prep materials and are beginning your practice sessions, then yes you can see some improvement within a week.
-However, if you’ve only just taken a diagnostic test and are wondering how to increase your LSAT score in one week, you should know it’s highly unlikely you’ll see any difference before studying.
+If you’ve already gone through your prep materials and are beginning your practice sessions, you can see some improvement within a week.
+However, if you’ve only just taken a diagnostic test and are wondering how to increase your LSAT score in one week, you should know it’s improbable you’ll see any difference before studying.

 Depending on what your diagnostic score is, you should implement the following strategies into your test prep: